Infinity080/todo-plus/README.md

 ## Overview

-This is an overengineered to-do app written in Python with a Tkinter GUI, integrated with Haskell for word suggestions and Prolog for sorting.
+This is an overengineered to-do app written in Python with a Tkinter GUI, simple sqlite3 database in memory, integrated with Haskell for word suggestions and Prolog for sorting.

 ---